Huey Freeman grows up, travels back in time, and changes his name to Thomas Sowell.

 and try to exact his revenge as opposed to the idea that Stinkmeaner is just that evil, which he really is anyway.
 Grandad doesn't openly show any remorse for his action only because of what it'll cause people(especially Riley) to think of him.

-- Confirmed, as seen in The Hateocracy.
-Robert feels guilty about him accidently killing Stinkmeaner, but Stinkmeaners ability to come back to life is unrelated to that, he really is just an evil old asshole.
+- Confirmed, as seen in "Stinkmeaner 3: The Hateocracy".
+Robert feels guilty about him accidently killing Stinkmeaner, but Stinkmeaner's ability to come back to life is unrelated to that, he really is just an evil old asshole.

 The origin of Uncle Ruckus.